fbpx

 Endless Summer is one of the hydrangea varieties that can bloom in different colors depending on soil conditions.
 The flower color is affected by soil pH, with acidic soils producing blue flowers and neutral-alkaline soils producing pink flowers.

-For pink flowers on an Endless Summer Hydrangea, soil pH should be closer to neutral.
+For pink hydrangea flowers, soil pH should be closer to neutral.
 Soil pH of 5.5-6.5 tends to produce more of a purple, while the truly pink flowers tend to occur around 7 – a neutral soil pH.
 While some gardeners have naturally neutral-pH soil, those with overly acidic soil generally amend the soil with lime to bring up the pH to get those pink hydrangea blooms.
-Use a product like Garden Lime (dolomite lime) to neutralize soil and encourage pink blooms.
+Use a product like garden lime (dolomite lime) to neutralize soil and encourage pink blooms.
 Lime is generally applied in spring and/or fall.

-Sunlight requirements for Endless Summer hydrangea
+Sunlight requirements

 The best planting spot in terms of sunlight for an Endless Summer Hydrangea is an area that gets direct sunlight in the morning but then receives either dappled or full shade in the afternoon.
 The afternoon shade is particularly important in climates with harsh sunlight in the hottest parts of the year.
 Endless Summer Hydrangeas that are stressed by intense heat will not flower as well as they would in more favorable conditions.

-Newly-planted Endless Summer Hydrangeas may need to be watered every couple of days when first planted.
+Newly-planted shrubs may need to be watered every couple of days when first planted.
 Container-grown hydrangeas may also need very frequent watering.
 Once the plants become established in the ground, watering can be decreased.
 That said, these are plants that grow best with lots of water!
-The easiest way to water these hydrangeas is with a drip irrigation line down in the soil.
-This way, the plants can be watered automatically every couple of days (and the foliage is not dampened by overhead sprinkling).

 Fertilizing Endless Summer hydrangea plants

-Pruning Endless Summer Hydrangeas
+Pruning Endless Summer hydrangeas

-Endless Summer Hydrangeas should be pruned in the summer after they finish flowering.
-Try to time the pruning right after the late-spring blooms start to look tired.
+Endless Summer hydrangeas should be pruned in the summer after they finish flowering.
+Try to time the pruning right after the late spring blooms start to look tired.
 The pruning cuts will then occur before the re-blooming period begins in mid-late summer, allowing those blooms to peek up through the foliage and put on another show.

 1. Remove any stems that are dead, damaged, diseased, or dying.
 Take them off right at the soil line to allow for healthy growth.